 Active membership in organizations – whether nursing organizations, student bodies or those dealing with community issues that you support – provide many opportunities for leadership development.

-You can expand your knowledge and insight about issues affecting the profession or your community and learn how leaders approach advocacy, activism, and lobbying.
+You can expand your knowledge and insight into issues affecting the profession or your community and learn how leaders approach advocacy, activism, and lobbying.
 Grab any opportunity to serve on committees as this will give you many different experiences in a leadership role.

 Being active in organizations also provides you with the opportunity for networking – meeting and building relationships with a variety of different people with whom you can share your ideas and vision.
 These connections can offer valuable feedback and advice as well as provide you with motivation and support.